Robert Bellin: Biography

 In 1978, Robert Bellin was awarded the FIDE International Master (IM) title.
 In 2016 he received the FIDE Trainer title.

 Robert Bellin wrote several books on chess, mainly devoted to Chess opening theory.

 He was married to Czech origin International Women's Chess Grandmaster (WGM) Jana Bellin.
-The marriage has two children: Robert (born in 1989) and Christopher (born in 1991).
+The marriage has two children: Robert Alexander (born in 1989) and Christopher John (born in 1991).